-2. Peel the cooked eggplant.
 Fortunately, this part is easy (or will be if your eggplant is cooked long enough).
 All you want to do is gently peel away the skin from the flesh.
 Toss the eggplant skin (unless you want to eat it as a snack, it is totally edible) and transfer the soft and mushy eggplant flesh to a large bowl.
-Use to break apart the eggplant flesh into small bits and pieces.
+Use a fork to break apart the eggplant flesh into small bits and pieces.

 Line a large baking sheet with parchment paper.
-Form the prepared eggplant mixture into approximately 24 meatballs (or as many as you’d like to make) rolling tightly between the palms of your hands, and transferring to the prepared baking sheet.
+Form the prepared eggplant mixture into approximately 24 meatballs (or as many as you’d like to make) rolling tightly between the palms of your hands.
+Place them on the prepared baking sheet.

-5. Bake and serve.
-Bake your eggplant meatballs at 375 degrees F for approximately 20-25 minutes, or until golden.
+Bake the meatballs in a preheated 375 degrees F oven for approximately 20-25 minutes, or until golden.
 Remove from the oven and enjoy with your favorite store-bought or homemade marinara sauce, arrabbiata sauce, or spaghetti sauce.
 A side of soft, toasted bread (for dipping) is recommended.

-To make gluten-free meatballs use one of the following in place of regular breadcrumbs:
+To make gluten-free eggplant meatballs use either almond flour, coconut flour, rolled oats, or cornmeal in place of regular breadcrumbs.

 - Omit the cheese or replace it with a plant-based cheese alternative.

-- Use plant-based milk such as soy, almond, or coconut milk.
+- Use plant-based milk such as oat milk, soy, almond, or coconut milk.